witgaw/avalanche-danger-level-forecast/NOTES.md

 ## TODO

-- Hyperparameter tuning
+- Look at feature correlation & distribution
 - Use PCA to reduce dimensionality and visualise most relevant data points.
-- Add one hot encoding of area to see how much it helps fits
+- Try StackingClassifier
+- Try AdaBoost
 - Revisit reference paper.
 - Visualise predictions on a map.
+- Add one hot encoding of area to see how much it helps fits

 ## USFS